jcs-instructor/mobtimer/agenda.md

-- [ ] Merge main to dev?
-Which one do we use?
 - [ ] Retro on last week while working separately and texting updates (What happened?
 How did that feel? etc.)
   - [ ] Should we continue divide and conquer outside?
 - [ ] Stakeholder / general rollout plan